Preparing for Recording

 The click track is the metronome contained in the Pro Tools session.

-It forms the timing reference used by the conductor (though their headphones) to conduct the orchestra.
+It forms the timing reference used by the conductor (through their headphones) to conduct the orchestra.

 The players themselves will also be hearing it through their headphones and although they will be following the conductor many of them like to hear the click track to add to the accuracy and timing of their playing.